Risk Governance

 The Audit and Risk Committees supports the Board of Directors in its oversight of risk management.

-At the management level, it is supported by the various committees including risk management steering committee chaired by senior vice president of information technology and materials management and risk management, risk management executive council chaired by director of risk management division, risk management taskforces lead by risk management champions, supported by risk management division.
+At the management level, it is supported by the various committees including risk management steering committee chaired by senior vice president and chief financial officer, risk management executive council chaired by director of risk management division, risk management taskforces lead by risk management champions, supported by risk management division.

 As part of the annual review of the risk management system, the key risks and mitigation efforts are reviewed by the Audit and Risk Committee at least twice a year in February and August.